 Our oral and maxillofacial surgeons will give you instructions for your multiple extraction recovery.
-For questions and concerns please contact the oral pathologists of Wichita OMS.
+For questions or concerns, please contact the oral pathologists of Wichita OMS.

 Use ice packs (externally) on the same side of the face as the operated area.
-Apply ice for the first 36 hours only.
-Apply ice continuously while you are awake.
+Apply ice for the first 36 hours only, and continuously while you are awake.

 You should begin taking prescribed anti-inflammatory medication (Motrin) as soon as you begin drinking fluids or eating.
-The local anesthetic will typically stop being effective within hours.
+However, the local anesthetic will typically wear off within hours.
 Your surgeon may choose to utilize long-duration local anesthetics in specific cases of multiple extractions.
 If so, the duration of anesthesia may be six to eight hours.
 If you experience severe pain, the prescribed narcotic pain medication should be taken as directed.

-If an antibiotic has been prescribed, finish your antibiotic prescription.
-You may experience resolution of the signs and symptoms of infection before completing your prescription.
+If you have been prescribed an antibiotic, be sure to finish the prescription.
+You may experience a resolution of the signs and symptoms of infection before completing your prescription.

-Drink plenty of fluids.
-In the case of multiple extractions, the blood lost at this time needs to be replaced.
+In addition, it's important to drink plenty of fluids.
+In the case of multiple extractions, the blood you lose needs to be replaced.
 Drink at least six glasses of liquid the first day.